strangetom/ingredient-parser/docs/source/guide/extending.rst

 4 and 5.
 Train and Evaluate
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

-With all the previous updates made, the training and evaluation steps shouldn't need any modification, other than to make sure they use to right data and :class:`PreProcessor <ingredient_parser.preprocess.PreProcessor>` implementation.
+With all the previous updates made, the training and evaluation steps shouldn't need any modification, other than to make sure they use to right data and :class:`PreProcessor <ingredient_parser.en.preprocess.PreProcessor>` implementation.

 The command to train a model has an option to set the database table.
 For example, to select the database table named "en":